Many are asking themselves, what is titanium dioxide? Good question!

-Orthopedic and surgical implants.
+- Orthopedic and surgical implants.

-Dentistry: in dental implants and as a color pigment in composites.
+- Dentistry: In dental implants and as a color pigment in composites.

-Sunscreen agents: finely ground titanium dioxide blocks the harmful ultraviolet rays from the sun.
+- Sunscreen agents: Finely ground titanium dioxide blocks the harmful ultraviolet rays from the sun.

-Cosmetics: used to brighten and intensify the color of make-up.
+- Cosmetics: used to brighten and intensify the color of make-up.
 It is regularly found in eye shadow, blusher, nail polish, lotions, lipstick, and powder.

-Paint: TiO2 improves the durability of coatings and gives white color.
+- Paint: TiO2 improves the durability of coatings and gives white color.

-Plastic carrier bags improves durability and gives white color.
+- Plastic carrier bags improves durability and gives white color.

-Medical pills and vitamin supplements may also get their white coating from titanium dioxide.
+- Medical pills and vitamin supplements may also get their white coating from titanium dioxide.

-Piercing & Jewelry: for example watches and all types of body piercing.
+- Piercing & Jewelry: for example, watches and all types of body piercing.
 Fewer people are allergic to titanium than, for instance, to nickel. –See more

-Lastly, is it safe according to the FDA?
+Lastly, is it safe, according to the FDA?

 Titanium dioxide is listed as a safe pigment, with no known adverse effects when used in cosmetics, and approved by the FDA when 99% pure.
 It is not listed as a carcinogen, mutagen, teratogen, comedogenic toxin or as a trigger for contact dermatitis in any other safety regulatory publications.

-The affect of Titanium allergy:
+The effect of Titanium allergy:

 That’s why it is shocking to know that the FDA said it isn’t a carcinogen when nickel is.
-Anyway, I have tried my hardest to be titanium dioxide free but the only problem I come across are pain killers.
-Since I suffer from cysts in my ovaries, I constantly need pain pills but I haven’t found one that doesn’t have titanium dioxide.
+Anyway, I have tried my hardest to be titanium dioxide-free, but the only problem I come across is pain killers.
+Since I suffer from cysts in my ovaries, I continuously need pain pills, but I haven’t found one that doesn’t have titanium dioxide.
 Suggestions are welcomed since we are on this journey together.

-Stay Titanium dioxide free.
+Stay Titanium dioxide-free.